cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-23-how-to-write-a-good-cover-letter-for-a-research-paper.md

 \newcommand{\EditorThreeExpertise}{C\xspace}
 {% endhighlight %}

+Note that the date is autogenerated using the `\today` macro.

 # Examples

 As with [revision letters](../2022/2022-03-13-how-to-write-a-good-revision-letter.md), researchers typically don't disclose their cover letters.
-I guess that this is because they are considered as a second class citizen in the scientific community (compared with the paper).
+I guess that this is because they are considered as a second class citizen by the scientific community.
+When compared to the paper, the cover letter is us a formality.
 The effort put into them most of the time goes to waste, and only the final flawless version of the paper that is published and shared receives recognition.

 Below you can look at some examples of my cover letters, corresponding to papers published in prestigious [software engineering journal](https://www.springer.com/journal/10664?gclid=CjwKCAjwsJ6TBhAIEiwAfl4TWBPJ7dgGi8fJhYX4kuqrVXciYhV0YTKriqi0NIWjEPv-M84TakNV5BoCz1wQAvD_BwE).